Opportunities for you to get involved

 Email Margaret.Tanner@nsft.nhs.uk for the Zoom link.

-Help to promote this group by downloading and displaying this poster: Being Together group promotional poster [pdf] 392KB
+Help share the group with this poster: Being Together group promotional poster [pdf] 392KB

-Get involved in our Hellesdon New Wards project
+Get involved in our Hellesdon Rivers Centre project

 We are asking service users and carers with recent experience of our inpatient wards to help us design new wards.
 This will further improve quality and safety at Hellesdon Hospital in Norwich.